Top Iconic US National Park Lodges to Visit

 Mile 51 of the famous Skyline Drive in Shenandoah National Park in Virginia marks the spot of Big Meadows Lodge.
 In the central section of the park and right off Skyline Drive, its location is pitch-perfect for exploring the surrounding trails and notorious overlooks.

 The main lodge was built in 1939 with stones cut from Massanutten Mountain.
 Native oak and chestnut were used throughout to make the lodge's interior structure and paneling.
 T

 The lack of in-room phones and Wi-Fi add to the rustic charm.
 It makes it a great escape after a long day of exploring Shenandoah.

 Old Faithful Inn at Yellowstone National Park

 This historical lodge is located within view of the world-famous Old Faithful Geyser in Yellowstone's National Park, Wyoming.
-The oldest national park is home to the most iconic lodge of all national park lodges: Old Faithful Inn.
+The oldest national park is home to the most iconic lodge of all national park lodges, the Old Faithful Inn.